 Men sometimes have difficulty identifying and expressing concerns about feelings, focus, mood and anxiety.
 InterCare professionals are experienced in helping men feel comfortable dealing with these issues and in helping family members motivate men who are close to them get assistance in dealing with these sensitive issues.

-The National Alliance of Mental Illness (NAMI) lists common warning signs of mental illness as:
+The National Alliance of Mental Illness (NAMI) lists common warning signs of mental illness are:

 If a family member has an unexpected serious problem with mood or thinking, seek an urgent mental health consultation through the re:solve crisis network (www.upmc.com/resolvecrisis) in Allegheny County at 1-888-796-8226 or the Washington County Crisis Services at 1-877-225-3567.
 If you have any concern about risk of suicide or harm to anyone, seek prompt help through the nearest hospital emergency department.
 Suicide is a very real risk that can be avoided through active crisis intervention.
 InterCare may be helpful in providing follow up treatment.